 - Use Kosher salt or coarse salt to salt the napa cabbage.
 Coarser salt is easier to sprinkle, and it's easier to gauge how much salt is used and control the saltiness.

-- Wear disposable gloves when slathering the kimchi marinade onto the salted cabbages.
+- Wear disposable gloves when slathering the marinade onto the salted cabbages.
 The marinade will stain your hands and anything it touches.

 - Use weights to help the napa cabbage salt faster.
 The weight helps to compress the cabbage, which ensure the leaves are in contact with the salt so that osmosis does its thing.
 We like to stack heavy books on a clean plate or bowl.